Reading Strategy Norton Campus

 Intent:

 Central to the curriculum at Norton Campus is promoting a love of reading amongst our children.
 It is our belief that reading should open our pupils’ minds to new worlds and experiences and stimulate their imagination and curiosity.
 Every child should leave Norton being able to read to a high standard and enjoy reading for pleasure both at school and at home.
 We will give our pupils the tools to be able to read a wide range of fiction and non-fiction books and develop their language and vocabulary through the high quality, engaging texts that we share with them.
 Texts are carefully selected to ensure appropriate challenge and are linked to the learning across the curriculum.
 Teachers read to pupils often and model reading fluently and with expression on a daily basis, introducing texts with enthusiasm and enjoyment.
-Our rigorous phonics programme ensures that pupils become confident and fluent readers by the end of key stage one and are secure in their comprehension of age related texts in key stage 2.
+Our rigorous phonics programme ensures that pupils become confident and fluent readers by the end of key stage one and are secure in their comprehension of age related texts in key stage two.
 Pupils who are not yet confident readers with secure phonological awareness, including those with SEN, are supported in developing their reading skills through systematic intervention programmes tailored to their needs.
 The reading provision at Norton enables pupils to make rapid in-year progress and meet or exceed their expected attainment level by the end of KS2.

 Implementation